MobLand

-MobLand is a British crime drama television series created by Ronan Bennett for Paramount+.
-The series stars Tom Hardy as Harry Da Souza, a fixer for the Harrigan crime family led by Conrad (Pierce Brosnan) and Maeve Harrigan (Helen Mirren), with Paddy Considine as Kevin Harrigan, son of Conrad and Maeve, and Harry's longtime working partner.
+MobLand is a crime drama television series created by Ronan Bennett for Paramount+.
+The series stars Tom Hardy as Harry Da Souza, a fixer working for the Harrigan crime family led by Conrad (Pierce Brosnan) and Maeve Harrigan (Helen Mirren).
+Additional main characters include Kevin Harrigan (Paddy Considine), Jan Da Souza (Joanne Froggatt), Isabella Harrigan (Lara Pulver), Eddie Harrigan (Anson Boon), and Seraphina Harrigan (Mandeep Dhillon).

-The series premiered on 30 March 2025, with episodes released weekly through 1 June 2025.
 Guy Ritchie, Anthony Byrne, Daniel Syrkin, and Lawrence Gough serve as directors.
+Jez Butterworth and Bennett are credited with writing all ten episodes of the first season.

-Bennett wrote all ten episodes alongside Jez Butterworth.
-In June 2025, the series was renewed for a second season.
+The series premiered on 30 March 2025, and it ranked second in viewership on Paramount+.
+In June 2025, the series was renewed for a second season, which premiered on 18 September 2026.
+In September 2026, the series was renewed for a third season.

 Premise

-The Harrigans, a London crime family, find themselves in a battle with the Stevensons that could end syndicates and their lives.
-Harry Da Souza is a street-smart and formidable fixer employed by the Harrigan family to navigate and mitigate the escalating conflict threatening their empire.
+The Harrigans, a London crime family, find themselves at odds with the Stevenson gang.
+Harry Da Souza is a street-smart and formidable fixer employed by the Harrigan family to navigate and mitigate the escalating conflict threatening their criminal empire.
 As tensions between the families intensify, Harry is tasked with protecting the Harrigans' interests and preventing an all-out gang war.